jupyter/docker-stacks/README.md

 You can try a [relatively recent build of the jupyter/base-notebook image on mybinder.org](https://mybinder.org/v2/gh/jupyter/docker-stacks/master?filepath=README.ipynb) by simply clicking the preceding link.
-The image used in binder was last updated on 22 May 2021.
 Otherwise, three examples below may help you get started if you [have Docker installed](https://docs.docker.com/install/), know [which Docker image](https://jupyter-docker-stacks.readthedocs.io/en/latest/using/selecting.html) you want to use and want to launch a single Jupyter Server in a container.

 The [User Guide on ReadTheDocs](https://jupyter-docker-stacks.readthedocs.io/) describes additional uses and features in detail.

-**Example 1:** This command pulls the `jupyter/scipy-notebook` image tagged `33add21fab64` from Docker Hub if it is not already present on the local host.
+**Example 1:** This command pulls the `jupyter/scipy-notebook` image tagged `b418b67c225b` from Docker Hub if it is not already present on the local host.
 It then starts a container running a Jupyter Server and exposes the server on host port 8888.
 The server logs appear in the terminal.
 Visiting `http://<hostname>:8888/?token=<token>` in a browser loads JupyterLab,